Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/Above The Chaos.md

 - [[Day 15 - Remembering Who We Are - Rediscovering our True Identity]]
 - [[Day 16 - The Vision and Values of the New World - Resurrecting our True Destiny, Aim and Goal]]
 - [[Day 17 - Facing the Wilderness - Confronting and Overcoming Challenges and Fears in the Transition from Old to New]]
-- More to come soon!
+- Experiment too slow and heavy, terminated.

 ## March 2023